jjuhyunkim/giraffeT2T/README.md

-# The first T2T assembly for Giraffe (Giraffa tippelskirchi)
+# The first diploiod T2T assembly for Giraffe (Giraffa tippelskirchi)
 This project aims to produce the first telomere-to-telomere, high-quality (QV73.6) genome assembly for the giraffe—the long-necked, charming, yet giant mammal.
 It is also part of the [Ruminant T2T Consortium](https://bmurdoch42.wixsite.com/ruminant-t2t).
 In this GitHub repository, you will find the complete assembly, an analysis set for mapping-based methods, gene annotation files, and the raw sequencing data.

 ## Latest assembly release